BurkeKnight/SMF-Mods/Join Date and Location/readme.txt

 It shows Join Date and location of user in his profile on Posts and Presonal Messages .
 Admins can enable or disable the feature through Modification Settings area in Admin Panel.

+Options related to modification can be found here Modification Settings » Miscellaneous (and choose option you want to enable).

 License
  * This SMF Modification is subject to the Mozilla Public License Version
  * 1.1 (the "License"); you may not use this SMF modification except in compliance with